Full Circle at the Valley Tavern – and fitness challenge week 4

 Hardingfele music (hardanger fiddle music)

-Posted by jerry on May 15th, 2006 — Posted in Journal, Music
+Posted by Jerry on May 15th, 2006 — Posted in Journal, Music

 After doing a bit of a hunt for a hardanger bridge, I stumbled across Lennart Sohlman’s Swedish Fiddle site – and he has a delightful collection of tunes in sheet, abc and midi format from all over Scandinavia – from Norway, Sweden and Finland.